Point Horror

 Point Horror is a series of young adult horror fiction books.
-The series was most popular among teenaged girls.
+The series was most popular among teenagers.

 History

-The Point Horror series was launched in 1991 by Scholastic Inc, with the publisher re-releasing several of its previous titles under the Point Horror banner.
+The Point Horror series was launched in 1991 by Scholastic Inc, with the publisher re-releasing several of its previous Point titles under the Point Horror banner.
+Other books were published under the Point SF (science fiction) and Point Fantasy imprints.

 Authors who published under the label of Point Horror include R.L.
-Stine, Lisa J. Smith, Diane Hoh, Richie Tankersley Cusick, Christopher Pike, and Caroline B. Cooney.
+Stine, L. J. Smith, Diane Hoh, Richie Tankersley Cusick, Christopher Pike, and Caroline B. Cooney.
 The series was notable as Blind Date was one of R.L.
 Stine's first works and helped launch his career.

 After an eight-year absence, Scholastic announced their plan to release three new titles in May 2013, with more to follow later in the year.

 Literary criticism

 While the Point Horror series did not attract much serious attention, British children's novelist and literary historian Gillian Avery noted the series was "invariably structured around oppositions" in that teen horror novels "does not 'put an end to the opposition between the real and the imaginary' but, instead, affirms the distinction".
 Roy Fisher wrote the series embodied and represented "the fears and anxieties of young people about their lives in general and about school in particular".
 Others noted the series' similarity to Stephen King, saying that there "was little difference between the approach and design...other than length".

 Will Davis of The Guardian attributed the decline of the series to higher standards from teen readers and the series' lack of real-life issues.

 The series has received negative criticism for its portrayal of female characters.
 British educational historian Mary Hilton wrote in her book Potent Fictions: Children's Literacy and the Challenge of Popular Culture (Routledge, 1996) many young readers viewed the female characters as the ones who get "upset, killed, or dumped".